Rainy-City1212/Rainy-s-IW4X-Trickshot-Mod-Menu/README.md

 ADS, Melee, and Use must also be bound normally in your IW4x controls.

+> [!NOTE]
-Note: The menu itself does not automatically force keyboard binds.
+> The menu itself does not automatically force keyboard binds.
 You may need to set binds manually through the IW4x console or config.

 ## Features